-Once your account has been established, you can make or update non-binding death benefit nominations at any time by logging into your account online.
+Once your account has been established, you can view your non-binding death benefit nominations at any time by logging into your account online.

-If you'd like greater certainty that your benefit will be paid to those you nominate, you should consider completing the Binding death benefit nomination form available at unisuper.com.au/forms.
+If you'd like greater certainty that your benefit will be paid to those you nominate, you should consider completing the Binding death benefit nomination request available at unisuper.com.au/forms.